Romain-Dailly/appMeteoTestAngular/README.md

-## MeteoChart
+# MeteoChart

+2019/09/05, by Romain Dailly.
-Small app to test Angular 8, shows meteo data on charts from API OpenWeatherMap, 2019, september, 5 by Romain Dailly.
+Small app to test Angular 8 that shows meteo data on charts (ng2charts, chart.js) from API OpenWeatherMap.
 The app allows you to get meteo data from your location or a city of your choice.
 You can choose your data and the type of chart between two.

-### Translation
+## Translation

 In src/app/textForTranslation.ts, you can find all the text variables in french for the whole app.

-### Environment
+## Environment

 Url to call Api is in /home/loops/Work/Exercices/appMeteoTestAngular/src/environments/environment.ts.